robinovitch61/wander/README.md

 # If "true", start in All Tasks view.
 Default "false"
 #wander_start_all_tasks: true

+# If "true", remove unnecessary gaps between table columns when possible.
+Default "true"
+# If you want column positions to remain static as you scroll and filter, set this to false
+#wander_compact_tables: true

 # Log byte offset from which logs start.
 Default "1000000"
 #wander_log_offset: 1000000